 Most of the material I teach that uses Live Capture involves law enforcement officers (LEOs).

-In my job as a court officer I have been in a great many “multiple opponent situations” in which I was one of the multiple opponents of a bad guy.
-I can tell you from experience that once someone is brought to the ground by multiple opponents the odds of that single opponent escaping is very, very, very low.
+In my job as a court officer I have been in a great many “multiple opponent situations” in which I was one of the multiple opponents working to handcuff a bad guy.
+I can tell you from experience that once someone is brought to the ground by multiple opponents, the odds of that single opponent escaping is very, very, very low.

 DRILL: Emphasis on takedowns in which the opponent lands facedown.
 My favorite lock for live capture is the straight arm bar takedown to a bent arm bar, which allows me to cuff the offender.

 Most ancient sports evolved as a way to safely hone skills needed for hunting or war.
 While that is not true of every sport today, even something as unwarlike as ping-pong does improve your reaction time or some other skill needed for ancient warfare.
 I would say that the defining difference between sport and combat is, of course in sport’s emphasis on safety.
 One can engage in an action that is designed to severally injure or kill an opponent and that would be training for combat.
 Take the same action, modify the tools, add safety equipment and rules that encourage a spirit of sportsmanship and it becomes a sport.
 For example: Even though you are engaging in actions that would be considered felonious assault if done in the street, boxing is a sport.
 No matter how much blood is spilt in a Mixed Martial Arts fight, because there is a referee, because certain techniques are not allowed, and most importantly, because you can tap out, the MMA fights you see on TV are a sport.
 Drills for sports are very specific to that sport and are designed to fit inside the “universe” of that sport.
 For instance, an Olympic fencer need not train to defend against an opponent’s left hook and pro-boxers don’t bother to learn counters to a judo player’s hip throw.